dotnet/docs/docs/framework/network-programming/tls.md

 If you're **not** using a custom binding **and** you're setting your WCF binding using configuration, set the protocol used with the configuration path `system.serviceModel/bindings/netTcpBinding/binding/security/transport:sslProtocols`.

-### For WCF Message Security with certificate credentials
+### For WCF Message Security with Certificate Credentials

 .NET Framework 4.7 and later versions by default uses the protocol specified in the <xref:System.Net.ServicePointManager.SecurityProtocol> property.
 When the [AppContextSwitch](../configure-apps/file-schema/runtime/appcontextswitchoverrides-element.md) `Switch.System.ServiceModel.DisableUsingServicePointManagerSecurityProtocols` is set to `true`, WCF chooses the best protocol, up to TLS 1.0.